-- 1. Use pure seed contains only one variety as explained in STEP 2. - 2.
+- Use pure seed contains only one variety and no weed seeds as explained in STEP 2. - 2.
 Good field leveling is essential for homogenous crop ripening (STEP 4); - 3.
 Harvest when 80-85% of the grains are straw colored.

-- Minimize the time the harvest remains in the field and avoid field drying.
+- 4. Minimize the time that the harvested plants remain in the field and avoid field drying.
 Make sure that the panicles stay dry. - 5 to 8.
 Thresh and dry quickly after harvest.
 Sun drying is best on a mat or plastic sheet, keep the thickness of the grain layer at 3-5 cm.
-Clean the dried rice by winnowing.
+Clean thoroughly by winnowing.
 Store the rice in a cool, dry, and clean area, preferably in a sealed container.

-If a sealed container or airtight plastic bag is used for storage, make sure the paddy is dried well, otherwise the paddy might spoil.
+If a sealed container or air-tight plastic bag is used for storage, make sure the paddy is dried well, otherwise the paddy might spoil.